canjs/canjs/docs/can-guides/commitment/recipes/cta-bus-map/cta-bus-map.md

 </script>
 ```

-It creates a global `googleAPI` promise that resolves when google maps is read.
+It creates a global `googleAPI` promise that resolves when Google Maps is read.
 You can use it like:

 ```js
 googleAPI.then(function(){